zhendrikse/tdd/presentations/intro-tdd.md

 ---

-### Contra-variance can only be achieved using TDD
+## Contra-variance is only achieved using TDD

 Why? ==> Because we specify! <!-- .element: class="fragment"-->